axdevelopment/ax_misc/README.md

 # Usable items for your FiveM ESX server & misc
 This script was made to work with [mythic_progbar](https://github.com/HalCroves/mythic_progbar).
 Usable items have configurable animations and props, you just have to find the right ones for your item.
 The script ist easy to extend/add more items.
+It also works with okokNotify.
 If you need support/help, contact me on discord:
 Ardo#0077
 ## Preview